Local factors and Cuntz-Pimsner algebras: Riemann zeta function

 On the other hand, the Hasse-Weil zeta function can be linked to the Riemann zeta function $\zeta (s)$ by the well known formula:

 where $\Gamma\left(\frac{s}{2}\right)$ is the gamma function.
 We can use (\ref{eq4.3}) to exclude $Z_V(s)$ from (\ref{eq4.2}):

 It follows from (\ref{eq4.4}) that non-trivial zeros of the Riemann zeta function coincide with the roots of characteristic polynomial of the matrix $A^1_{\infty}$ defining the Cuntz-Pimsner algebra $\mathcal{O}_{A_{\infty}^1}$.
-Thus the row-finite and irreducible matrices are proper candidates for Hilbert's idea to settle the Riemann Hypothesis via spectra of the self-adjoint operators.
+Thus the row-finite and irreducible matrices are proper candidates for Hilbert's idea to settle the Riemann Hypothesis (RH) via spectra of the self-adjoint operators. \begin{remark} Assuming validity of the RH, one gets an interesting conclusion that the matrix $A_{\infty}^1$ should be: (i) row- and column-finite and (ii) the entries $a_{ij}$ of $A_{\infty}^1$ can be half- and negative integers.
+Indeed, if $s\in\{\frac{1}{2}+it ~|~t\in\mathbf{R}\}$, then $char~ A_{\infty}^1(s)=\det~(A_{\infty}^1 -sI_{\infty})=\det~(A_{\infty}^1-\frac{1}{2}I_{\infty}-itI_{\infty})$, i.e. the matrix $A_{\infty}^1-\frac{1}{2}I_{\infty}$ must be skew-symmetric.
+In particular, row-finiteness implies column-finiteness of matrix $A_{\infty}^1$ and entries $a_{ij}$ can take half-integer and negative integer values.
+Although the Cuntz-Pimsner algebras satisfying condition (ii) are not of the type studied in [Pask \& Raeburn 1996] \cite{PasRae1}, they generalize to such preserving all essential properties of the Cuntz-Pimsner algebras [Katsura 2004] \cite{Kat1}. \end{remark}